aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 The F1-confidence curve:
 In this graph,F1-score is on y-dimension, confidence is on x-dimension, the blue line is the F1 curve line of this model.
 <img src="https://github.com/aegon1994/image-recognition-project-based-on-YOLOv10/blob/main/readphotosimages/readme%20photos/F1_curve.png?raw=true">
 You could see this blue line, when F1 score is high, confidence is low.
 When F1 is low, confidence is high.
-It means when model recognized a object is definitely one class, the answer is often wrong.
+It means when model recognized a object is definitely one class, the performance is not good.
 It is an unusual result.
 It will be the future work.

 The Precision-confidence curve:
 In this graph,Precision is on y-dimension, confidence is on x-dimension, the blue line is the P curve line of this model.
 <img src="https://github.com/aegon1994/image-recognition-project-based-on-YOLOv10/blob/main/readphotosimages/readme%20photos/P_curve.png?raw=true">
+In this graph, when confidence is low, precision raise very quickly.
+When confidence is high, precision is stable.
+It is a ideal state, it means when model think results is right, it would be right.

+The Recall-confidence curve:
+In this graph,Recall is on y-dimension, confidence is on x-dimension, the blue line is the R curve line of this model.